ioBroker/ioBroker.modbus/README.md

 ## Test
 There are some programs in folder `test` to test the TCP communication:
-- Ananas32/64 is slave simulator (only holding registers and inputs, no coils and digital inputs)
+- Ananas32/64 is a slave simulator (only holding registers and inputs, no coils and digital inputs)
 - RMMS is master simulator
 - mod_RSsim.exe is slave simulator.
 It can be that you need [Microsoft Visual C++ 2008 SP1 Redistributable Package](https://www.microsoft.com/en-us/download/details.aspx?id=5582) to start it (because of SideBySide error).